 Spanish for Visiting the City & Asking for Directions

 One of the biggest challenges you may face is communicating with native speakers when visiting the city or a tourist attraction.
-Here are some of the most common travel phrases in Spanish that you may need in this situation:
+Here are some of the most common Spanish phrases for travel that you may need in this situation:

 - Con permiso / Permiso – Excuse me